 Try a short face-to-face introduction

-To give your cats the best chance at a friendly, peaceful relationship, a FELIWAY Diffuser can support a calm, relaxed environment and help reduce stress between your kitties.
-Plugged in in the room where your pets spend the most time - and in different places if your pets prefer separate areas - the Diffuser can provide constant comfort for your cats.
+To give your cats the best chance at a friendly, peaceful relationship, FELIWAY CLASSIC Diffuser can support a calm, relaxed environment and reduce and stress between your kitties!
+Plugged in in the room where your pets spend the most time - and in different places if your pets prefer separate areas - the diffuser can provide constant comfort for your cats!